hkawanishi/advanced_lane_finding/writeup_report.md

 The code for this step is contained in the first, second, and third cells.

 I started by preparing object points for the chessboard size 9x6.
-I used glob statement to go through all calibrate*jpg files in camera_cal directory.
-The example of calibrate*.jpg is as follows:
+I used glob statement to go through all calibrate jpg files in camera_cal directory.
+The example of calibrate.jpg is as follows:
 ![Camera Imaged to be Calibrated][image1]
 For each image, I used findChessBoardCorners to find corners and if the corners are found, stored in imgpoints array.
 I rendered the detected chessboard corners using cv2.drawChessboardCorners.
 The example of the resulting image is:
 ![Chessboard with Corners][image2]